Mistergodin/Refactor-Homework/README.md

 # Refactor-Homework
-This is my homework project for week 2
+This is my homework project for week 1 changed title
 Added "alt" tags to images
 Deleted class="header" to header
-Deleted period in front of CSS header
+Deleted period in front of CSS header fixed H1 tag